Austin-TB/poppy/README.md

 Once the application is running:

 1. Click the "Check Update" button to fetch the current graphics driver version and the latest available version.
 2. The application will display the current version installed and the latest version available from NVIDIA.
-It will also indicate whether an update is available.
+It will also indicate whether an update is available, and redirect you to the download URL (from NVIDIA).

 ## Improvements I'm working on
 Currently working on:
 - doing the scraping on cloud
-- front-end improvements
+- error handling for devices without NVIDIA-GPU

 If you have suggestions for improvements or have encountered bugs, please feel free to contact me! 😊